 For extra savings on several services, consider bundling internet, phone, TV, and other products.
 Frontier has some compelling options to customize your service.

 Frontier offers digital phone services and DISH satellite television services as bundle options with broadband internet plans.
 These are our three favorite Frontier small-business internet bundles:

 |Bundled services||Starting price (per month)||Learn More|

-Remember, you can add the Frontier AnyWare VoIP solution to just about any plan or bundle.
-Adding a qualifying voice product can save you $10–$80 per month, so it’s a great option for businesses doing a lot of online collaboration and communication.
+Remember, you can add the Frontier AnyWare VoIP solution to just about any plan or bundle—a great option for businesses doing a lot of online collaboration and communication.
 Just keep in mind that the price of your bundle can vary based on where you live, as well as on the speeds and channels you need.